 Sept 9th, 2016 Yesterday I lost my phone in a store after I had set it down on a shelf for like 10 seconds to measure a picture frame.
 I panicked badly and when I noticed these two guys walking away from the area, I ran to them demanding to know if they had taken my phone.
 They were genuinely puzzled and the other one offered his phone to me so I could call mine.
 I did and we heard the ringtone, but I could not place the sound, so I started pleading the others there (of course, I had already gathered a crowd there with the scene) to help me find the phone since I had no idea where the ringing was coming from (one of the side effects of SSD that bother me most!) while I was just whilring around and panicking.
 The one guy found my phone, and I thanked and apologized and left the store in a hurry for my heart was racing and knees were weak and I just had to get out of there.

-It’s at times like these when I feel somehow impaired and not in control of my life and being like I used to be before the surgery and SSD.
+It’s at times like these when I feel somehow impaired and not in control of my life or being like I used to be before the surgery and SSD.
 Other than this (location by sound) I feel pretty much “normal”.
 I’m mostly not even bothered anymore when I can’t hear everything in social situations and I have accepted the need for subtitles when watching tv, but this is a tough one.

 Jan 15th, 2017 3y ANniversary.
 Leading a rather normal life :)